 Workshops, English und Literacy Courses

-Right from the beginning training opportunities for the seamstresses outside of their core tasks hve played a major role for us.
+Right from the beginning training opportunities for the seamstresses outside of their core tasks have played a major role for us.
 We understand Jyoti as a space of development, as a center of education for women that haven’t had the chance to enjoy school.
 Hence, we offer the women daily English and literacy classes within the working hours.
-Together they learn a new language and have the opportunity to acquire reading and writing skills – an extremely important ability to act more self-determined in everyday life.
+Together they learn a new language and have the opportunity to acquire reading and writing skills – an extremely important ability to act more independently in everyday life.

 Climate Change in Londa - We are responsAble

 In summer 2019 our second place of production – the small town of Londa – suffered from extreme monsoon rains causing major parts of the town to be flooded.
 Big parts of the town were undermined by water, many houses destroyed – amongst them, four of the seamstresses as well as the building of our sewing centre.
 Many died or were heavily injured.